gdwhittaker94/gdwhittaker94/README.md

 ## 🚀 About Me

 I'm a frontend developer who's passionate about building functional, user-friendly, and aesthetically beautiful webpages and applications.
-My background combines language teaching, filmmaking, and the study of Social Anthropology which combine to give me a unique set of skills and perspectives which I joyfully bring to my programming work.
+My background combines language teaching, filmmaking, and social anthropology, providing me with a unique set of skills and perspectives which I joyfully bring to my programming work.

-At the start of my career, I am hungry to learn more, build more, connect with more people, become a master at my craft and to also become an integral and value-adding asset of an awesome team!
+At the start of my career, I am hungry to learn, build, connect with people, become a master at my craft, and to also become an integral and value-adding asset of an awesome team!

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://gdwhittaker94.github.io//)